 How do parents use police scanners during school emergencies?

-During school lockdowns, active shooter situations, or other emergencies, parents monitor scanners to get real-time information about their children's safety.
-This is especially important when official school communications are delayed or vague.
-Parents can learn whether a threat is real, where emergency responders are positioned, and when it's safe.
+During school lockdowns and other emergencies, parents monitor scanners to get real-time information when official school communications go quiet.
+They can hear whether a threat is genuine or a false alarm, where responders are positioned, and when the scene is clear β€” often before any official notification goes out.

 What happens when police encrypt their communications during school emergencies?